-This tour departs from the glacier edge and offers guests the chance to venture into a giant, 953sq/km glacier upon Europe’s second largest glacier, Langjökull.
+This tour departs from the glacier edge and offers guests the chance to venture into a giant, 953sq/km glacier upon Iceland’s second-largest glacier, Langjökull.
 Tourists from all over the world are drawn to the vast endlessness of pure white in Iceland.
 What is seemingly infinite is just a fraction of the dramatic landscape on the island.
-Experience the remoteness of an Ice Cap glacier that is home to new Ice Cave.
-This man made ice cave high on Langjökull is Iceland’s newest attraction and your chance to enter a world of glacial ice.
+Experience the remoteness of an Ice Cap glacier that is home to the new Langjokull Ice Cave.
+This man-made ice cave high on Langjökull is Iceland’s newest attraction and your chance to enter a world of glacial ice.

 With a stunning surrounding environment and informative guides, this tour offers a unique experience for the whole family to enjoy!

-This tour is also available as a day tour, with pick up in Reykjavík.
-Please check out our Langjökull Glacier Experience from Reykjavík.
+This tour is also available as a day tour, with pick-up in Reykjavík.
+Please select the option you prefer in the booking widget.

 Have your email and phone number listed with us so we can contact you if we run into any trouble finding you.